Alva Le Febvre

 Biography

-Working in the analogue darkroom, Le Febvre hand-prints her photographs using both black-and-white and color processes, incorporating photograms and physical materials onto light-sensitive surfaces to allow chance to shape the outcome.
+In the analogue darkroom, Le Febvre hand-prints her photographs using both black-and-white and color processes.
+By incorporating physical materials directly onto light-sensitive surfaces, she allows unpredictability to shape the outcome.
 Her approach to image-making is inherently sculptural, resulting in singular prints that stand in tactile opposition to the digital stream.

-Alva Le Febvre holds a BA in Photography from HDK-Valand in Gothenburg and is currently pursuing an MFA at Malmö Art Academy, Sweden (exp.
-2027).
-Her work has been exhibited at Isaak Fangel (Copenhagen), NSFW (Gothenburg), and Richter Holtermann (Stockholm).
-She lives and works between Malmö and Copenhagen.
+Alva Le Febvre holds a BA in Photography from HDK-Valand in Gothenburg and is currently pursuing an MFA at Malmö Art Academy, Sweden.
+Her work has been exhibited at Richter Holtermann, Stockholm (2026), Bildband, Berlin (2026) and Isaak Fangel, Copenhagen (2025).
+She lives and works between Copenhagen and Malmö.